braisdom/ObjectiveSql/README.md

 ### Simple SQL programming without coding

-You just define a `JavaBean` with one annotation your `Class` has fully capabilities of featured database access
+> You just define a `JavaBean` with one annotation

 ```java
 @DomainModel